 TAM 205 - CNC Machining Project Laboratory

 The students will apply CNC operating, set-up, and programming skills on various types of CNC equipment.
 It will involve writing part programs, setting up the machines and producing parts to specifications.
 Debugging, troubleshooting and program improvements will be required.
-This course is offered during the day schedule only.
-Six laboratory hours.

 Prerequisites: TAM 101, TAM 121 AND EITHER TAM 105 OR TAM 141; Corequisite: TAM 139.

 1. Apply all safety rules concerning the set-up and use of CNC equipment and shop surrounds to 100% compliance.